rust-lang/book/src/ch17-02-concurrency-with-async.md

 ## Concurrency With Async

 In this section, we will apply async to some of the same concurrency challenges we tackled with threads in chapter 16.
-Since we already talked about a lot of the key ideas there, in this section we will focus on what is different between threads and futures.
+Because we already talked about a lot of the key ideas there, in this section we will focus on what is different between threads and futures.